 Since golf is not played by sitting on a swing, the way energy is built up and released using the swing analogy needs to be mapped to the golfer’s body.

-• The point on the right index finger = the hands
+- The point on the inside of the tips of the little fingers = the hands

 How Swinging on a Swing Correlates to the Golf Swing Motion

-Have patience to wait to feel the action of the upper body and the hands to cause the club to swing down and up to the finish.
-This is counter-intuitive because it has nothing to do with hitting the golf ball, but the swinging on the swing video clearly shows this action is essential to creating an efficient swing motion.
+Have patience to wait to feel the sequence of the bottom of the right rib cage, the front right hip bone, and the hands to cause the club to swing down and up to the finish.
+This is counter-intuitive because it has nothing to do with hitting the golf ball, but everything to do with swinging the club.
+The swinging on the swing video clearly shows that a sequential action is essential to creating an efficient swing motion.

 Advocates of focusing on swinging the club to the finish: